ditrakz/AutoModUpdate/README.md

-AutoModUpdate — это инструмент для автоматического поиска и обновления модов для Minecraft на платформе Modrinth. Скрипт анализирует моды в папке in, ищет их обновления на Modrinth и скачивает актуальные версии в папку out.
+AutoModUpdate is a tool for automatically searching and updating mods for Minecraft on the Modrinth platform.
+The script analyzes the mods in the in folder, searches for their updates on Morinth, and downloads the latest versions to the out folder.

-Сильно описивать нечего поэтому инструкция:
+There is nothing much to describe, so the instructions are:

-1. Скачайте архив и распакуйте в любую папку
+1. Download the archive and unzip it to any folder
-2. Запустите setup.py
+2. Launch setup.py
-3. После в папку in закиньте моды которые нужно обновить
+3. After that, upload the mods that need to be updated to the in folder
-4. Запустите detect_mods.py
+4. Launch detect_mods.py
-5. После запустите search_mods.py
+5. After that, run search_mods.py
-6. Введите нужные значения
+6. Enter the required values